 The descriptive research method describes the characteristics and features of existing phenomena at the time of research.
 It also provides a broad picture of the phenomena to convey a better understanding through the study.
 The time frame of the study is present.
-Descriptive research is the foundation of all other types of researches.
+Descriptive research is the foundation of all other types of research.
 It does not involve control variables or treatments.
 However, the correlation between variables is characterized.
-There are many types of descriptive research for example Survey research, Correlation research, Developmental research (Longitudinal approach, & Cross-section approach), Normative research, Naturalistic observational research, Comparative research, Data analysis research, Action research, etc.
+There are many types of descriptive research, for example, Survey research, Correlation research, Developmental research (Longitudinal approach & Cross-section approach), Normative research, Naturalistic observational research, Comparative research, Data analysis research, Action research, etc.

-For example, a researcher wants to survey the practice of social media-based citizen journalism among students.
-Based on the topic, the researcher should apply the descriptive research method to explain the feature of the practice of social media-based citizen journalism among students.
-Another example of the descriptive research design is ” the perception of Malaysia people on the use of social media to spread fake political news”.
+For example, a researcher wants to survey students’ practice of social media-based citizen journalism.
+Based on the topic, the researcher should apply the descriptive research method to explain the feature of social media-based citizen journalism among students.
+Another example of the descriptive research design is ” the perception of Malaysia people on the use of social media to spread fake political news.”

 Survey Research Design

 Survey research examines the relationships and frequency between sociological and psychological variables.
 It assesses psychological factors such as beliefs, values, attitudes, prejudices, discriminations, opinions, and preferences.

 Examples of the survey research are evaluating the following: